 - What is addiction?
 Learn more about misuse of alcohol and drugs

 - Q & A: Roger Weiss, MD, Chief of the Division of Alcohol, Drugs, and Addiction

 Nancy and Richard Simches Division of Child and Adolescent Psychiatry

 Mental health issues are appearing ever-more widespread among young people.
-Joseph Gold, MD, is McLean’s chief medical officer and chief of the Simches Division of Child and Adolescent Psychiatry.
+Daniel P. Dickstein, MD, FAAP, is chief of the Simches Division of Child and Adolescent Psychiatry.
 Children and teens are more prone than adults to depression, anxiety, obsessive compulsive disorder, attention-deficit/hyperactivity disorder, autism, bipolar disorder, addiction, and personality disorders.

 - McLean offers child and adolescent mental health treatment for an array of diagnoses

 - Many investigators focus on child and adolescent psychiatry and on the development of the brain